Younesschaffek/Younesschaffek/README.md

 --->
-she conecentrate of her study and she know what she make every moment and i had her the best school choises i remember all i feel all the people in the social network and already my sister
+she conecentrate of her study and she know what she make every moment and i had her the best school choises i remember all i feel all the people in the social network and already my sister i know the thinking for the people that will me something bad